My brother ordered me a few esp8266 boards a few months back.

 In an attempt to diagnose the issue, I have found it very difficult to take accurate measurements given the full SMT nature of the board.
 So I have ordered some new PCB’s with proper test points on them still using all the same components I would plan to use in production.

 I will post another update once the new boards are in hand.

-Update: Boards are back, stencil arrived today … parts on order.
+Update: Boards are back, stencil arrived today … parts have also arrived.